one-data-model/processes/adoption.md

 		2. Model version is set to ADOPTED-VERSION

-		3. Secretary adds model to Adopted Models repository
+		3. Secretary adds the model to Adopted Models repository

 		4. Model change control as assigned to Review board

-		5. Secretary archives process form
+		5. Secretary archives the process form in the `adopted` folder

 ## A1.
 Appendix 1 OneDM Model adoption process form

+A process form is created for each model that is promoted to the review board, and is intended to record the dicsussions and decisions during model review.

+A process form can be in one of four states, which correspond to the subdirectories of the [`adopted`](https://github.com/one-data-model/adoption) repo:

+- `under-review` The model has been submitted and is under review by the review board.

+- `in-last-call` The review board has completed its processing and is asking for community comments.

+- `adopted` The model is adopted as a OneDM model; the process form is maintained to document the process leading to this state.

+- `retired` The submission has been retired (possibly after submitting related models, which should be mentioned on the retired process form).

+The process form:

 	# Basic info (filled in by contributor)